Nanticoke Lenni-Lenape Tribal Nation: About

-Lenape history in southern New Jersey and northern Delaware
+Lenape history in New Jersey and Delaware

-The Lenape ancestors of the modern tribe are those who inhabited present-day New Jersey, Delaware, southeastern New York, and eastern Pennsylvania at the time of European encounter.
-They called themselves Lenni-Lenape, which means "Original People" or "Common People."
-From the early 17th century, the English settlers referred to the Lenape people as “Delaware Indians,” after their location along the Delaware River, which the English had named after one of their own leading figures, Thomas West, 3rd Baron De La Warr.
-Archeologists have found evidence that succeeding cultures of Indigenous peoples have lived in this area for as much as 12,000 years; they were likely the ancestors of the Lenape peoples.

 The Lenape were divided among speakers of three major dialects, with language groups occupying particular territories.
 Each major group was made up of smaller independent but interrelated communities or bands; together, they occupied territory from the northern part of the tribe's ancient homeland at the headwaters of the Delaware River, down to the Delaware Bay, and north into New Jersey, the area around New York City and western Long Island.
 The Munsee (People of the Stony Country) lived in the north.
 The Unami (People Down River) and Unalachtigo (People Who Live Near the Ocean) lived in the central and southern parts of the homeland.

-The Lenni-Lenape are historically part of the Algonquian language family, as are most of the Indigenous peoples along the Atlantic coast.
+The Lenape are historically part of the Algonquian language family, as are most of the Indigenous peoples along the Atlantic coast.
 Many Algonquian tribes have referred to the Lenape as the “grandfathers” or “ancient ones.”
-They are considered to have developed as one of the earliest northeastern nations.
-The European colonists often relied on the Lenape to settle disputes among neighboring tribal groups and admired them for their hospitality and diplomatic skills.

 In the eighteenth century, the British colonists set aside the Brotherton Reservation (1758–1802) in Burlington County, New Jersey, for the Lenape, but colonists continued to encroach on their territory.
 In 1802, some Lenape migrated from this area to Utica, New York, where they joined the remnant Stockbridge-Munsee for a period.
 Together, these two communities accepted relocation west to the territory of Wisconsin in the early 19th century, where descendants still occupy a reservation.